felixge/node-delayed-stream/Readme.md

 ### Buffer limits

 `DelayedStream` provides a `maxDataSize` property that can be used to limit the amount of data being buffered.
-This feature is enabled by default, in order to protect you from bad `source` streams that don't react to `source.pause()`.
+In order to protect you from bad `source` streams that don't react to `source.pause()`, this feature is enabled by default.

 ## API